tomas/needle/README.md

  - `decode`: Whether to decode response to UTF-8 if Content-Type charset is different.
 Defaults to `true`.
  - `parse`: Whether to parse XML or JSON response bodies automagically.
 Defaults to `true`.
+ - `output`: Dump response output to file.
+When response is text, this occurs after parsing/decoding is done.

 Note: To stay light on dependencies, Needle doesn't include the `xml2js` module used for XML parsing.
 To enable it, simply do `npm install xml2js`.